What is a Treasury bond?

-“U.S. Treasuries have provided safe haven, diversification and reliable income to generations of investors during most of their 90-year history,” says Craig G. Bolanos, Jr, a founding partner and CEO of Wealth Management Group, LLC, in Inverness, Illinois.
+“U.S. Treasurys have provided safe haven, diversification and reliable income to generations of investors during most of their 90-year history,” says Craig G. Bolanos, Jr, a founding partner and CEO of Wealth Management Group, LLC, in Inverness, Illinois.
 “For many investors, U.S. Treasury bonds are the investment of choice for flight to safety (trades) as evidenced most prominently during periods of extreme market volatility.”

 “They serve as an important anchor for risk mitigation,” says Bolanos.